What is Estate Planning?

 You as the estate owner are the only person competent to decide what to do with your estate and only you know the following:

-- What risks you took to build up your estate?
+- What risks were taken to build up your estate?

 - What security measures do you want to take to preserve it?

-- How much you want available for your retirement?
+- How much do you want available for your retirement?

 - To reduce, defer or avoid taxes.